fastmcp-me/scrapling-fetch-mcp/README.md

 - **format** (optional, default: "markdown"): Output format (options: `html`, `markdown`)
 - **max_length** (optional, default: 5000): Maximum number of characters to return
 - **start_index** (optional, default: 0): Character index to start from in the response (for paginated content)
+- **search_pattern** (optional): Regular expression pattern to search for in the content.
+When provided, only matching sections with context will be returned
+- **context_chars** (optional, default: 200): Number of characters to include before and after each match when using search_pattern

 #### Response Format